FedRE: A Representation Entanglement Framework for Model-Heterogeneous Federated Learning: Experiments

 \subsection{Main Experiments}

 \textbf{Q1: How does FedRE perform in model-heterogeneous settings?} The results under the model-heterogeneous FL setting are listed in \Cref{tab:model-heterogeneous}.
 We have several insightful observations.
 (1) FedRE outperforms all the baselines across various scenarios.
 In particular, FedRE achieves an accuracy on TinyImageNet that surpasses those of LG-FedAvg, FedGH, and FedKD by 6.26\%, 6.54\%, and 6.79\%, respectively, under the PAT setting.
 Also, several methods do not exceed the performance of Local, indicating that the scenarios are challenging.
-(2) FedRE performs better than FedGH, suggesting that entangled representations could offer advantages over prototypes when training the global classifier.
-(3) LG-FedAvg is worse than FedRE, which indicates that using entangled representations to optimize the global classifier may be more effective than directly aggregating local classifiers.
-Also, Figures~\ref{Fig:accu}(a)-(b) show that FedRE’s performance on TinyImageNet improves rapidly in the early rounds and subsequently stabilizes, suggesting consistent convergence behavior.
+(2) FedRE performs better than FedGH, suggesting that entangled representations may be more effective than prototypes for training the global classifier.
+(3) LG-FedAvg is inferior to FedRE, demonstrating that optimizing the global classifier with entangled representations is superior to directly aggregating local classifiers.
+Also, Figures~\ref{Fig:accu}(a)-(b) show that FedRE achieves rapid performance gains on TinyImageNet in the early rounds and then stabilizes, indicating stable convergence behavior.
 Moreover, we evaluate FedRE under various statistical-heterogeneous settings in \textbf{Q4} of \Cref{sec:analysis}, including large-scale participation (\textit{i.e.}, \textbf{100 clients}).